apache/tooling-trusted-release/docs/plan.md

 3. Increase the linting, type checking, and other QA
    - [DONE] Potentially add blockbuster
    - Create website UX integration tests using a browser driver

+Advanced tasks, possibly deferred
+   - Patch the synchronous behaviour in Jinja and submit upstream

 ## Basic RC validation